awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.stop.md

 `-r REGION, --region REGION`
 Specifies the Region to connect to\.

-Sets the Auto Scaling Group parameters to min/max/desired = 0/0/0, and terminates the compute fleet\.
+Sets the Auto Scaling group parameters to min/max/desired = 0/0/0, and terminates the compute fleet\.
 The master remains running\.
 To terminate all EC2 resources and avoid EC2 charges, consider deleting the cluster\.